globalgov/manydata/README.md

 The `compare_overlap()` function returns a tibble with the number of overlapping observations for a specified variable (specify using the `key` argument) across datasets within the database.
-This can also be visualized by plotting the function output.
+Most of the `compare_` functions are usually accompanied by an appropriate plotting method that allows users to visualize the comparisons.

 ``` r
 compare_overlap(emperors, key = "ID")